Cindy Ouellet: Career

 As of 2014, she is attending University of Alabama, where she wants to get PhD in biomedical engineering, and participates in the women's wheelchair basketball team there.
 In 2013, she was awarded a Queen Elizabeth II Diamond Jubilee Medal and was again named MVP at the CWBL Women's Championship.
 She was part of the team that won a gold medal at the 2014 Women's World Wheelchair Basketball Championship in Toronto in July 2014, and silver at the 2015 Parapan American Games in August 2015.

 In 2016, she participated at CrossFit weight lifting competition.

 In a 2018 interview with Radio Canada, she said that she will participate in 2 more Paralympic competitions.
 She mentioned that if it won't be in South Korea it will be in Tokyo in 2020 and 2022 Winter Paralympics in Beijing, China.

+In August 2021, Ouellet competed at the 2020 Summer Paralympics in Tokyo, Japan in women's wheelchair basketball.
+Canada's women's wheelchair basketball team placed 5th overall.
+In September 2024, Ouellet competed at the 2024 Summer Paralympics in Paris, France in women's wheelchair basketball.
+Canada's women's wheelchair basketball team placed 4th overall.